Characters

 $$

 i.e. characters are constant on conjugacy classes - functions $f:G\rar\C$ with this property are called class functions (cf. proposition).
-We will in fact see that the number of characters, which by definition equals the number of pairwise inequivalent irreducible representations, equals the number of conjugacy classes (cf. theorem).
-The following is a standard result in group theory - compare Lagrange's theorem, which states that the order $|H|$ of a subgroup $H$ of a group $G$ divides the order of $G$.
+We will in fact see that the number of characters, which by definition equals the number of pairwise in-equivalent irreducible representations, equals the number of conjugacy classes (cf. theorem).
+The following is a standard result in group theory - compare Lagrange`s theorem, which states that the order $|H|$ of a subgroup $H$ of a group $G$ divides the order of $G$.

 $\proof$